rei/rei-cedar-docs/docs/components/pagination/README.md

 Note that REI has chosen HTML `<link>` elements instead of HTTP headers.
 Make sure to use fully qualified absolute URLs in the `<link>` elements instead of relative URLs.

-For general recommendations view Google's Search Console page, [Indicating paginated content to Google](https://support.google.com/webmasters/answer/1663744?hl=en).
+For general recommendations, view Google's Search Console page, [Indicating paginated content to Google](https://support.google.com/webmasters/answer/1663744?hl=en).

 </cdr-doc-table-of-contents-shell>